The Purpose of this Policy

 Safeguarding Children also collects information about individuals and organisations via:

 - Situations where our Safeguarding Children staff are approached for advice and guidance around specific situations involving concerns for a child and we believe the child will be safer if we collect and share that information

 We use confidential pre and post training surveys to evaluate our services.
 These surveys are not anonymous as IPS addresses are traceable.
 At times people may give feedback that requires us to contact them to improve our services and we may be able to identify the person from the information they have given either as part of the registration process or as part of our eLearning Management System.
 You will only be contacted as a response to a question or suggestion in the feedback you placed and only as a means of responding to your query or suggestion.

 If you lodge a complaint, make a comment, or give feedback through the site, we collect your email address and sometimes other contact details.
 We may use your email address to respond to you.

 STRIPE protects personal information (at a minimum) to the Payment Card Industry Data Security Standards (PCI-DSS).
 Your payment card number is not held by and is never revealed to us.

 Why do we collect personal information?

-to conduct business processing functions for operation of our websites or our business;
+- To conduct business processing functions for operation of our website or our business

-to investigate any complaints about or made by you, or if we have reason to suspect that you are in breach of any of our terms and conditions or that you are or have been otherwise engaged in any unlawful activity; and/or
+- To investigate any complaints about or made by you, or if we have reason to suspect that you are in breach of any of our terms and conditions or that you are or have been otherwise engaged in any unlawful activity

 What happens if we can’t collect your personal information?